 About Trudy Cathy White

-Throughout their marriage, Trudy and John White have actively sought out opportunities to connect with and invest in others’ lives.
-For 10 years, they served as missionaries in Brazil where they ultimately started a small church as well as “Lar WinShape,” a home for children in need.
-This home became a model establishment and opened doors for several other orphanages and foster homes throughout the city of Brasilia.
-“When I think back on my time as an international missionary,” Trudy explains, “I remember these words my Dad said to me: ‘If you can help enough people get what they want out of life, you will eventually get what you want.’
+Throughout their marriage, Trudy and John White have actively sought opportunities to connect with and invest in others’ lives.
+They served for 20 years with the International Mission Board; 10 of those years as missionaries in Brazil where they focused on church planting and helping children in need.
+“When I think back on my time as an international missionary,” Trudy explains, “I remember these words my Dad said to me: ‘If you help enough other people get what they want in life you’ll eventually get what you want out of life.’
 Today, I know that true happiness is less about me and more about others.
 That's what brings me real joy.”

 “I have a deep passion for developing others and creating a safe place for young people to learn and grow,” she says.
-This is evidenced by the fact that White served 13 years as the director of WinShape Camps for Girls, a summer camp experience founded by her parents in 1985.
-Over the years, WinShape Camps have expanded to a total of five overnight locations in north Georgia, with more than 90 day-camp locations across the country.
+This is evidenced by the fact Trudy served 13 years as the director of WinShape Camps for Girls, a summer camp experience founded by her parents in 1985.
+Over the years, WinShape Camps has expanded to a total of five overnight locations in north Georgia, with more than 100 day-camp locations across the country.

 To learn more about Trudy and her newest book, click here.